What is Michigan Workers Compensation

 When do Michigan Workers Compensation benefits start

 There is a seven-day waiting period to be eligible for wage-loss benefits.
 If your wage loss is longer than seven consecutive days (including weekends and holidays), you can receive benefits on the eighth day.
 If wage loss is 14 days or longer, you can receive a payment for that first week of disability.
 Weekly benefits are roughly 80 percent of your after-tax wages.

 Penalties for Michigan Employers who do not have Workers compensation

 - The Michigan Workers’ Compensation Agency actively enforces the Workers’ Disability Compensation Act.
-The agency can petition the court and seek an order prohibiting the company from employing any persons in their business until proper workers’ compensation insurance coverage is obtained.
+The Agency can petition the court and seek an order prohibiting the company from employing any persons in their business until they obtain proper workers’ compensation insurance coverage.

 - Finally, employers could be subject to fines of $1,000 or face imprisonment of 30 days to six months.
 Each day the employer does not have insurance is a separate offense.

 Finally, Michigan employers can click the link to find out how to get Michigan Workers Compensation Insurance.